 The Group also prepares its interim consolidated financial statements for the six-month period from 01 January to 30 June each year.

 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 3.1 Changes in accounting policies and disclosures

-The accounting policies adopted in the preparation of the interim consolidated financial statements are consistent with those followed in the preparation of the Group’s consolidated financial statements for the year ended 31 December 2022 and interim consolidated financial statements for the six-month period ended 30 June 2022.
+The accounting policies adopted in the preparation of the interim consolidated financial statements are consistent with those followed in the preparation of the Group’s consolidated financial statements for the year ended 31 December 2023 and interim consolidated financial statements for the six-month period ended 30 June 2024.

 3.2 Recognition of interest income

 3.2.1 The effective interest rate method

 Under IFRS 9, interest income is recorded using the effective interest rate (“EIR”) method for all financial instruments measured at amortised cost.
 Interest expense is also calculated using the EIR method for all financial liabilities at amortised cost.
 The EIR is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instrument or, when appropriate, a shorter period, to the gross carrying amount of the financial instrument.

+3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)

+3.2 Recognition of interest income (continued)

+3.2.1 The effective interest rate method (continued)

 The EIR (and therefore, the amortised cost of the financial asset) is calculated by taking into account transaction costs, any discount or premium on the acquisition of the financial asset, as well as fees and costs that are an integral part of the EIR.
 The Group recognises interest income using a rate of return that represents the best estimate of a constant rate of return over the expected life of the loan.
 Hence, it recognises the effect of potentially different interest rates charged at various stages, and other characteristics of the product life cycle (including prepayments, penalty interest and charges).

 If expectations regarding the cash flows on the fixed rate financial asset or liabilities are revised for reasons other than credit risk, then changes to future contractual cash flows are discounted at the original EIR with a consequential adjustment to the carrying amount.
 The adjustment is booked as a positive or negative adjustment to the carrying amount of the asset or liability in the balance sheet with an increase or decrease in interest income/expense calculated using the effective interest method.